Elitack/CSArchitecture/README.md

 Files:

-Makefile		Use this to handin your solutions
++ Makefile---Use this to handin your solutions

-README			This file
++ README---This file

-archlab.{ps,pdf}	Lab writeup
++ archlab.{ps,pdf}---Lab writeup

-sim.tar			Archive of the Y86 tools in tar format
++ sim.tar---Archive of the Y86 tools in tar format

-simguide.{ps,pdf}	CS:APP Guide to Simulators document
++ simguide.{ps,pdf}---CS:APP Guide to Simulators document

 For more information please check the [report file](https://github.com/Elitack/CSArchitecture/blob/master/5140219115/5140219115-report.pdf).